tnebooks/12th-zoology/content.en/zoology/environmental-issues/_index.md

 **•** Regulations should be imposed to restrict the usage of loudspeakers in crowded areas and public places.

+### Legal Protection

-**13.4.4 Legal Protection** Article 48-A and Article 51-A of the Constitution of India, Noise Pollution (Regulation and Control) Rules 2000, and Tamil Nadu State Environment Policy 2017 are some of the legal relief from noise pollution.
+Article 48-A and Article 51-A of the Constitution of India, Noise Pollution (Regulation and Control) Rules 2000, and Tamil Nadu State Environment Policy 2017 are some of the legal relief from noise pollution.